burito/dpb/Readme.md

 gfx_gl
 ------
-Initialises OpenGL, clears the window with Green, draws a blue square that is half the size of the window.
+Initialises OpenGL, clears the window with Green, draws a blue square that is half the size of the window, and a red square around the mouse cursor.